Black Betty: Meaning and origin

-John Lomax also interviewed blues musician James Baker (better known as "Iron Head") in 1934, almost one year after Iron Head performed the first known recorded performance of the song.
+John Lomax also interviewed blues musician Iron Head in 1934, almost one year after Iron Head performed the first known recorded performance of the song.
 In the resulting article for Musical Quarterly, titled "'Sinful Songs' of the Southern Negro", Lomax again mentions the nickname of the bullwhip is "Black Betty".
 Steven Cornelius in his book, Music of the Civil War Era, states in a section concerning folk music following the war's end that "prisoners sang of 'Black Betty', the driver's whip."

 In an interview conducted by Alan Lomax with former Texas penal farm prisoner Doc "Big Head" Reese, Reese stated that the term "Black Betty" was used by prisoners to refer to the "Black Maria" — the penitentiary transfer wagon.

 Robert Vells, in Life Flows On in Endless Song: Folk Songs and American History, writes:

 As late as the 1960s, the vehicle that carried men to prison was known as "Black Betty," though the same name may have also been used for the whip that so often was laid on the prisoners' backs, "bam-ba-lam."

 — Wells, Robert V., Life Flows On in Endless Song: Folk Songs and American History.
 (Board of Trustees of the University of Illinois, 2009) 156.

 In later versions, "Black Betty" was depicted as various vehicles, including a motorcycle and a hot rod.

 Early recordings (1933–1939)

-The song was first recorded in the field by US musicologists John and Alan Lomax in December 1933, performed a cappella by the convict James "Iron Head" Baker and a group at Central State Farm in Sugar Land, Texas (a State prison farm).
+The song was first recorded in the field by US musicologists John and Alan Lomax in December 1933, performed a cappella by convicts Iron Head, Clear Rock, and a group at Central State Farm in Sugar Land, Texas (a State prison farm).
 Baker was 63 years old at the time of the recording.

 The Lomaxes were recording for the Library of Congress and later field recordings in 1934, 1936, and 1939 also include versions of "Black Betty".
 A notated version was published in 1934 in the Lomaxes book American Ballads and Folk Songs.
 It was recorded commercially in New York in April 1939 for the Musicraft Records label by Lead Belly, as part of a medley with two other work songs: "Looky Looky Yonder" and "Yellow Woman's Doorbells".
-Musicraft issued the recording in 1939 as part of a 78-rpm five-disc album entitled Negro Sinful Songs sung by Lead Belly.
+Musicraft issued the recording in 1939 as part of a 78 rpm five-disc album entitled Negro Sinful Songs sung by Lead Belly.
 Lead Belly had a long association with the Lomaxes, and had himself served time in State prison farms.
 Lead Belly was first recorded by the Lomaxes in 1933 when he was approximately 44 years old.
 John Lomax helped Lead Belly get the recording contract with Musicraft in 1939.